liqin-cao/aws-lightsail-linux-server-configuration/README.md

       $ sudo apt-get update
       $ sudo apt-get upgrade

+* If `sudo apt-get upgrade` does not upgrade all packages, run the following command:

+      $ sudo apt-get update && sudo apt-get dist-upgrade or
       $ sudo do-release-upgrade

 #### Step 4 - Change the SSH port from 22 to 2200